kafeijao/cvr_osc_lib_py/examples/README.md

 This example script shows how to feed windows global media info into OSC
 Note: This uses the winsdk package, so before you use this you need to install it with the command:
 `pip install winsdk`

+## example_windows_global_media_chat_box.py

+This example script shows how to feed windows global media info into chat boxes via OSC
+Note: This uses the winsdk package, so before you use this you need to install it with the command:
+`pip install winsdk`